Chen Yung-fa

-Chen Yung-fa (陳永發 (Chén Yǒngfā); born 1 September 1944) is a Chinese historian from Taiwan.
+Chen Yung-fa (陳永發 (Chén Yǒngfā); born 1 September 1944) is a Taiwanese historian.

+Life and career

 Chen was born in Chengdu, Sichuan province.
 He moved with his family to Taiwan in 1949.
 After Chen earned bachelor's and master's degrees from National Taiwan University, he completed a doctorate in history at Stanford University, and became a professor at National Taiwan University.
 He was elected to the Academia Sinica in 2004 and served as the director of the academy's Institute of Modern History between 2002 and 2009.
 He has been sought for commentary regarding the history of the Republic of China.
 Beginning in 2011, Chen led a project to digitalize the diarial writings of Tan Yankai.